ArduPilot/MAVProxy/html/_sources/modules/log.txt

     module load log

-Allows the user to manage the logs stored on an APM.
+Allows the user to manage the dataflash logs stored on an APM.
 Use ``log list`` to view a list of the logs on the APM and ``log erase`` to delete all logs on the APM.